Obermayer, PFC Fred W.

 J A ULIO TTHE ADJUTANT GENERAL

-After the war, his mother in a letter dated October 17, 1946, received a letter telling her the location of Fred’s grave in the USMC St. Juan.
-It also informed her that she would be receiving another letter providing her with information on where Fred could be buried.
 After receiving the letter she informed the Office of the Quartermaster General that she had moved to Los Angeles, California.
 She received another letter, addressed to her in Los Angeles, that was dated June 18, 1947, providing her on her options for Fred’s final burial.
 She was asked to return an enclosed form to the OQMG, Washington DC, indicating her wishes for his final burial.
 The form was returned to the OQMG on July 21, 1947, indicating she wanted Fred buried in Los Angeles.

-Fred’s remains were exhumed from the USMC St. Juan and sent by train to the American Graves Registration in Antwerp, Belgium.
+Fred’s remains were exhumed from the USMC, St. Juan, and sent by train to the American Graves Registration in Antwerp, Belgium.
 His remains arrived on March 30, 1948, and were casketed.
 On April 19th, his casket was placed on the USAT Lawrence Victory which sailed for the United States the same day.
 It arrived in the New York Port of Entry on May 7th.
 By train his casket, with a military escort was sent west to the Quartermaster Corps Distribution Center #13, Oakland, California.
 On Train #15, Southern Pacific Railroad, his casket arrived in Los Angeles on June 24th, at about 9;10 am.
 From the station his casket was taken to the C. A. McGlynn Mortuary.
-Pfc.
-Fred W. Obermayer was buried in Holy Cross Cemetery, Los Angeles, California.
+PFC Fred W. Obermayer was buried in Holy Cross Cemetery, Los Angeles, California.

 ObermayerGrave